-What to say about this extraordinary Spanish fishing village turned beach resort…
+What to say about Moraira, a small Spanish fishing village turned beach resort…

 Moraira is officially part of the small town of Teulada, which is located just a few kilometers inland.
 El Portet is one of its best known areas, with a beautiful beach and many expensive villas with some of the best views in Moraira.